Safe Routes to School E-News

 We encourage our partner affiliates, local and state Safe Routes to School coordinators and community volunteers to spread the word and encourage everyone you know to join the RED TEAM on the CLIF 2 Mile Challenge.
-If you have questions or would like to participate as a promotional partner of the National Partnership, please contact Beth Richards at firstname.lastname@example.org.
+If you have questions or would like to participate as a promotional partner of the Safe Routes Partnership, please contact Beth Richards at firstname.lastname@example.org.

-The National Partnership recently released the Safe Routes to School Local Policy Guide, compiled to help local communities and schools create, enact and implement policies which will support active and healthy community environments.
+The Safe Routes Partnership recently released the Safe Routes to School Local Policy Guide, compiled to help local communities and schools create, enact and implement policies which will support active and healthy community environments.
 The highlighted policies encourage safe walking and bicycling and physical activity by children through a “Health in All Policies” approach.